 The temporary orders restricted the husband's Visitation a great deal.
 They only allowed four additional Visitation periods once remedial measures were taken like drug and alcohol counseling and testing for alcohol before periods of Visitation.
 The husband cannot drive to any place with the child other than at the grocery store or a doctor's visit.
 These were understandably strict requirements that were put in place to prevent anything like this from happening again.

 In the long term, we negotiated for a sole managing conservatorship where our client was named the sole managing conservator of the child.
-This did not have to go before the judge as to the circumstances and facts or completely in our favor.
-It would be nearly impossible for someone to argue it is in the best interest of a child to be in regular contact with someone who would drive under the influence of them.
+This did not have to go before the judge as to the circumstances and facts or entirely in our favor.
+It would be nearly impossible for someone to argue it is in a child's best interest to be in regular contact with someone who would drive under the influence of them.

 Fathers beware of the joint custody "trap."

-Importantly, I wanted to reach out to any father who is reading the blog to talk about how believing in the idea that joint custody of your child is the ideal set-up for your post-divorce or post-child custody case.
-The reality of your situation is that it is normal to be worried about your future if you are beginning your family law case.
+Importantly, I wanted to reach out to any father reading the blog to talk about how believing in the idea that joint custody of your child is the ideal set-up for your post-divorce or post-child custody case.
+The reality is that it is normal to worry about your future if you are beginning your family law case.
 You have no way of knowing how the case is going to proceed.
 You have no way of knowing what the results of the case will be, either.

 When I am worried about something, I tend to feel that way because I am limited in my options.
 Limited options mean that when a problem confronts you, you can take only a few different routes to try to solve that problem.
 Limited options can make you feel trapped and in need of a lifetime.
-After having had the opportunity to work with many families going through a divorce, I can tell you that these folks feel worried because they believe so much of their divorce or child custody case to be out of their control.
-In other words- you would not be the first person to feel trapped within your family law case if that is how you feel at the moment.
+After working with many families going through a divorce, I can tell you that these folks feel worried because they believe so much of their divorce or child custody case is out of their control.
+In other words- you would not be the first person to feel trapped within your family law case if that is how you feel now.

-With that being said, I would invite you to take a second and reassess your options and your situation.
-So much of our society is geared towards promoting fear.
+That said, I would invite you to take a second and reassess your options and situation.
+So much of our society is geared toward promoting fear.
 We are all familiar with the age-old axiom regarding the evening news: if it bleeds, it leads.
 Meaning: the gorier, sadder, and the top a news story is, the more likely it is to generate interest.
 That is why the evening news doesn't bury the horrible stories of violence until the middle of the program.
 Rather, they lead off with those stories at the beginning of the news to trap you and cause you to stick around through the rest of the program.

-It’s our human nature to cling to these worst-case scenarios that I believe contribute greatly to a father's ability to be overly pessimistic about their chances of success in a family law case.
+It's our human nature to cling to these worst-case scenarios that contribute significantly to a father's ability to be overly pessimistic about their chances of success in a family law case.
 This is true across the board, by the way.
-Fathers of all kinds- good dads, not-so-great dads, dads who take an actively involved role in their children's lives, or fathers who take little to no interest in the lives of their children all believe this way.
-Interestingly, fathers seemingly have little in common tend to think similarly once they become involved in a child custody or divorce case.
+Fathers of all kinds- good dads, not-so-great dads, dads who take an actively involved role in their children's lives, or fathers who take little to no interest in their children's lives all believe this way.
+Interestingly, fathers seemingly have little in common tend to think similarly once involved in a child custody or divorce case.

 Why then, are I would ask myself, is this the case?
-How do fathers who have little in common share similar beliefs regarding their family law case prognosis when it comes to custody?
-I think it has a lot to do with the information that I was discussing with you earlier.
+How do fathers with little in common share similar beliefs regarding their family law case prognosis when it comes to custody?
+I think it has much to do with the information I discussed earlier.
 People like to tell horror stories about their own experiences in divorce and child custody cases.
-As a result, we tend to hear about the extreme outlier situations rather than what actually can and does happen in these family law cases.
+As a result, we tend to hear about extreme outlier situations rather than what actually can and does happen in these family law cases.

 While there is nothing wrong as a father in being awarded joint custody in your divorce or child custody case, the reality is that you should not settle for joint custody if there is something better available to you.
 Often, fathers will settle for joint custody because they believe that fathers can't be awarded primary custody.
 I can tell you that this is not the case.
 Fathers who say they have no better options available tend to make worse decisions, all things being equal.